-Thomas Bryan serves on the Media Access Charitable Trust Board.
-A long-time member of Blind Citizens NZ, he was involved in advocacy for the introduction of audio description in New Zealand.
+A long-time member of Blind Citizens NZ, Thomas Bryan was involved in advocacy for the introduction of audio description in New Zealand.
 To mark the ten year anniversary of AD in Aotearoa, we sat down to hear Thomas’ thoughts about the emergence and importance of audio description in Aotearoa.

 Kia ora, Thomas.
 Can you tell us a bit about your journey with audio description?
 How did you first become aware of AD?